ALERTS FOR WRITERS

 ** THE CONTENTS OF THIS PAGE MAY NOT BE REPRODUCED WITHOUT PERMISSION **

-Writer Beware has received numerous complaints about American Book Publishing.
-ABP, which presents itself as a “traditional” publisher, requires its authors to pay a sizable “setup” fee ($880 as of December 2011), and pressures them to buy large quantities of their own books (500-1,000 copies is the number most often suggested).
+Writer Beware has been receiving complaints about American Book Publishing since 2001.
+ABP, which presents itself as a “traditional” publisher, requires its authors to pay a sizable “setup” fee ($880 as of mid-2012), and pressures them to buy large quantities of their own books to send out for review (500-1,000 copies is the number most often suggested).

 Complaints include non-standard contract terms (including royalties paid on net profit), non-production of promised e-book editions, non-fulfillment of marketing and publicity promises, repeatedly delayed publication schedules, finished books full of errors, difficulty with orders and order fulfillment, non-payment of royalties, attempted blackmail (some authors wanting to get out of their contracts have been told that they must pay $500, or ABP would pull their books from circulation and hold the rights forever), and harassment of those who question or complain.
 American Book Publishing has been the focus of at least one police investigation.